akhawaja2014/Interactive-segmentation-of-Left-Ventricle-in-heart-using-unsupervised-learning-approach/README.md

 ![GitHub Logo](/Report_files/goodbadsmoothing.PNG)

+The left image is a bad smoothing image since it cannot highlight the difference between the left ventricular cavity and its surrounding pixels, on the contrary to the right image which is a good smoothing image.
+It affects badly the result of the segmentation since the K-means algorithm depends heavily on the pixel intensities.
+Indeed, the left image gives 0% as the result for Dice metric, while the right image gives 94%.

 For K-means clustering, we set the number of cluster k = 3.
 It seems to be the optimal choice in our case.
 In this dataset, it is recognized that the pixel intensity of the left ventricular